davidad/davidad.github.io/source/_posts/2014-02-28-python-to-scheme-to-assembly-1.markdown

 [^14]: You may point out here that C doesn't actually let you pass entire linked lists by value.
 Maybe that's because it's a _bad idea_.
 [^15]: "The stack" is not merely a region of memory managed by the OS (like "the heap", its common counterpart).
 The stack is a hardware-accelerated mechanism deeply embedded in the CPU.
 There is a hardware register `rsp` (a.k.a. the stack pointer).
 A `push` instruction decrements `rsp` (usually by 8 at a time, in 64-bit mode, since pointers are expressed as numbers of 8-bit bytes, and 64/8=8) and then stores a value to `[rsp]`.
 A `pop` instruction retrieves a value from `[rsp]` and then increments `rsp`.
 A `call` instruction `push`es the current value of `rip` (a.k.a. the instruction pointer, or the program counter), and then executes an unconditional jump (`jmp`).
 Finally, a `ret` instruction `pop`s from the stack into `rip`, returning to wherever the matching `call` left off.
 [^16]: I find calling conventions distasteful in general.
 The calling convention is like a shadow API (in fact, it's often referred to as the ABI, for application binary interface) that nobody has any control over (except the people at AMD, Intel, and Microsoft who are in a position to decide on such things) and that applies to every function, every component on every computer everywhere.
 What if we let people define their ABI as part of their API?
 Would the world come crashing down?
 I doubt it.
 You can already cause quite a bit of trouble by misusing A<em>P</em>Is; really, both API and ABI usage ought to be formally verified, and as such ought to have much more room for flexibility than they do now. &lt;/soapbox>
+[^17]: I would have applied this `xor` optimization too if I weren't trying to literally translate Scheme code as an illustration.